Nastel/TNT4J/README.md

 <b>Several key features make TNT4J a prime choice for your java application:</b>

 ### SLF4J Event Sink Integration
-TNT4J provides SLF4J event sink implementation.
+TNT4J provides SLF4J event sink implementation via `com.nastel.jkool.tnt4j.logger.slf4j.SLF4JEventSinkFactory` event sink factory.
 Other logging frameworks can be supported by implementing `EventSinkFactory` & `EventSink` interfaces.
 TNT4J default integration is with SLF4J/SimpleLogger.

-All TNT4J messages can be routed via a SLF4J event sink and therefore can take advantage of the underlying logging frameworks.
+All TNT4J messages can be routed via a SLF4J event sink and therefore can take advantage of the underlying logging frameworks supported by SLF4J.
-TNT4J includes `TNT4JAppender` for Logback (SLF4J) which allows developers to send event messages to TNT4J via this corresponding appenders and take advantage of TNT4J functionality.

-Developers may also enrich event messages and pass context to TNT4J using hashtag enrichment scheme.
+Developers may also enrich event messages and pass context to TNT4J using hash tag enrichment scheme.
 Hash tags are used to decorate event messages with important meta data about each log message.
 This meta data is used to generate TNT4J tracking events:
 ```java
 logger.info("Starting a tnt4j activity #beg=Test, #app=" + Log4JTest.class.getName());
 logger.warn("First log message #app=" + Log4JTest.class.getName() + ", #msg='1 Test warning message'");